jruby/warbler/README.txt

 == Features

 Warbler "features" are small Rake tasks that run before the creation of the war file and make manipulations to the war file structure.
+For instance, the +executable+ feature makes your war file capable of running on its own (like a jar), without a servlet container:

+    warble executable war

 You can either add features to the warbler command line: